Agricultural Field Calculators

 Yes — after calculating, click Export PDF and enter your farm name for the header.
 The PDF shows all inputs, moisture shrink, drying cost breakdown, trucking cost, and net revenue per bushel and per acre.

 Wet weight ÷ dry weight = (100 − harvest moisture) ÷ (100 − target moisture).
 Example: drying 10,000 bu from 25% to 15% moisture — dry weight = 10,000 × (100−25) ÷ (100−15) = 10,000 × 75 ÷ 85 = 8,824 bu.
 You lose 1,176 bu (11.8%) to shrink from moisture removal.
+Once dried, use the Grain Bin Capacity Calculator to verify your storage can handle the load.

 Commercial dryers typically charge $0.04–$0.07 per bushel per point (percentage point) of moisture removed.
 Drying corn from 25% to 15% (10 points) at $0.05/point costs $0.50/bu.
 On-farm propane drying usually runs $0.025–$0.045/point depending on propane price and dryer efficiency.
+Enter this drying cost in the Crop Break-Even Calculator to see how it affects your minimum profitable price.